uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A :capterm:`continuous feature` with values that can be compared, added or subtracted, but cannot be multiplied or divided.

-        **Examples:** a timeframe scale, a temperature in Celcius or Fahrenheit
+        **Examples:** a time frame scale, a temperature in Celsius or Fahrenheit

     Label
         A :capterm:`response` with :capterm:`categorical <Categorical feature>` or